 The tropical timber industry is typically very fragmented, with multiple intermediaries between the owner of the trees and the consumer of the finished wood product.
 Current wholesale prices for teak lumber range from 6 to 10 times the price paid for teak logs.
 After factoring in the cost per board foot to mill and kiln-dry teak, including equipment depreciation, we have determined that processing our own timber will increase its value about threefold over the value of unprocessed logs.

 Operating our own mill and drying kiln offers several advantages.
 The mill and kiln are located on the Llano Grande site of one of Panama Teak Forestry´s most productive teak stands.
 This location is close to the company´s other timber properties, which reduces log shipping costs.
 Panama Teak Forestry has timber stands of multiple ages; over time, these stands will furnish a steady supply of teak each year to be milled and kiln-dried and provide year-round employment for our mill workers.
 In the short term, as an additional profit stream for Panama Teak Forestry, we plan to offer milling services to other timber companies in the area.
 Over time, however, we expect to produce more wood from our own timber properties than can be processed in our current mill.
 At that point, we will have the option of selling some teak as logs or expanding the mill.

-Panama Teak Forestry is putting its sawmill into production in 2011.
-The first major production run will be processing the thinnings from the company´s 12-year-old timber stand.
+Panama Teak Forestry is putting its sawmill into production.
+The first production run will be processing the thinnings from the company´s timber stands.
 We will also begin to use our efficient Nyle dehumidifying kiln to dry the lumber.

 There are costs associated with setting up and running a mill and kiln.
 But the bottom line is that, over time, milling and kiln-drying our own lumber should more than double the net return to the shareholders of Panama Teak Forestry.